hschellman/computing-basics/_extras/ComputerSetup.md

 It tells you how to start a terminal session in Windows, Mac OSX and Unix systems.

-Please do the [unix shell tutorial][Unix Shell Basics] to learn about the basic command line.
+Please do that [unix shell tutorial][Unix Shell Basics] to learn about the basic command line.

-## 3. Get a terminal app and install an x-windows emulator
+## 3. Install an x-windows emulator

 #### MacOS